michael-van-vuuren/csci5612/exampleSite/content/models/clustering.md

 >For large & interactive visualizations, click the `{{< icon "newtab" >}} View interactive plot` buttons.

 #### KMeans Clusters for Selected k-values

+We can see from the KMeans scatterplots for different $k$ and the comparison scatterplots below that KMeans does a decent job at finding clusters that match up with our labels `All Time Rank` and `All Time Rank Bin`.
+For $k$=4, It appears that merging clusters 2 & 4 would coincide with low `All Time Rank Bin`, and merging clusters  1 & 3 would coincide with high `All Time Rank Bin`.

 {{< tabs items="Two Clusters (k=2),Three Clusters (k=3),Four Clusters (k=4)" >}}
   {{< tab >}}